-There are a myriad of facts that can give rise to a commercial fraud claim at common law.
+There are a myriad of facts that can give rise to criminal and civil fraud claims.
 Examples include:

-- A director of a company overstating company profits to procure investment.
+- overstating company profits to induce investment.

-- Failing to prevent tax evasion.
+- tax evasion.

 A claim will not always constitute “fraud”.
 In the employment context fraud would be grounds for dismissal for gross misconduct.

 Often a commercial fraud claim is urgent enough to warrant an interim injunction pending trial.
 This can grant the claimant some form of relief or protection if for example the defendant is likely to dispose of an asset subject to the underlying commercial fraud claim.

 Out of court settlements are common with commercial fraud claims because they are confidential and can include details of compensation.

 Broadly, civil fraud claims fall into the following types :-.

 - Deceit – A civil fraud claim based on deceit will usually include a statement or representation which is false or where the person making it has no belief in its accuracy or is reckless as to its truth, intends for the other party to rely on the statement or representation or is of the understanding that the recipent is likely to place such reliance and there has been loss or damage.
 As with any court action, but especially fraud, evidence is crucial.
 A statement may be true when made, but false at a later date.
 The party giving the statement must inform the party relying on the statement whenever a change of circumstance occurs.

 - Conspiracy to defraud – financial fraud claims as a result of conspiracy will include two or more people acting together, with an intention to injure another, unlawful means at the centre of the action and financial damage is caused to the injured party.Strong evidence will be required to claim commercial fraud based on conspiracy.